Carbonite Study Reveals Flaws In Backup Procedures For SMBs

 (1) External hard disks.
 Of those surveyed, 50% chose this method as the preferred backup option, even though in 20% of cases the prime motivation for starting to backup was the failure of a hard disk.

+(2) USB/Flash drives.
 Forty-two percent (42%) used USB/flash drives for their backups, even though an incredible 94% of these thought that the method was unreliable.

 (3) CD's/DVD's.
 While over 33% relied on CD's/DVD's for their backups, 62% of them felt that the method was both risky and inconvenient.

 Carbonite's vice president for small business, Peter Lawson, points out that these methods are antiquated, unreliable and inefficient.
 While using these methods for backing up data is initially easy and inexpensive to set up, they do require constant monitoring and implementation and are therefore eating into time that could be spent on other, more productive, tasks.
 It's also difficult to prevent gaps in backed-up data and all three methods are vulnerable to failure (e.g. the backup device itself may fail).
-Lamson stresses that there are now mainstream, low cost, automated systems available that make it unnecessary for small businesses to waste valuable time making backups, enabling them instead to focus on the actual business.

-Carbonite survey revealed that, of those businesses who do use online backup services, 21% opted for free providers.
+While he recognizes the need for small businesses to keep costs to a minimum, Lamson points out the risks inherent in using free services to handle data backup.
+The Carbonite survey revealed that, of those businesses who do use online backup services, 21% opted for free providers.
 This type of service usually caps the amount of storage at a fairly small level, possibly leaving customers vulnerable.

-SMBs surveyed were unaware of exactly how much data they actually had stored.
+The Carbonite study also found that 20% of SMBs surveyed were unaware of exactly how much data they actually had stored.
 Lamson concludes that, if they do not know how much data they have, then it is unlikely their backup procedures will be effective.
 And, if they are using free online services or out of date physical backup methods, the chances are that not all their important data is being backed up.
 He stresses that it is vital for small businesses to ensure they have the resources to protect all of their data.

 This Carbonite study indicates that far too many small to medium businesses adopt a rather cavalier approach to the importance of reliable data backup.
-The study should serve as a warning to any business owner who is not using a reliable, online, automated backup service and as an
+The study should serve as a warning to any business owner who is not using a reliable, online, automated backup service and as an encouragement to immediately take action to protect the business against data loss.

 Important Promo Limitations:

-Promotional Instant Discount is Available ONLY
+Promotional Instant Discount is Available ONLY With This Link

 Limited Time Special Savings on Carbonite:

-10% Off on
+10% Off on a 1-year subscription

 10% Off on a 2-year subscription